emo-eth/forge-gas-metering/README.md

 Then, add the `manuallyMetered` modifier to all tests. **Note that forge will report huge numbers for all tests that do not include this modifier or else call `vm.resumeGasMetering` on their own.**

 Within a test, perform setup and assertions as normal, but wrap calls you wish to meter with either the `meterCall` or `meterCallAndLog` methods.
-This requires manually encoding the calldata to pass
+This requires manually encoding the calldata to pass to the fuction.

 Here is a simple example: